tlswg/tls13-spec/draft-ietf-tls-tls13.md

   "record_overflow" alert.

 fragment
 : The data being transmitted.
-This value transparent and treated as an independent block to be dealt with by the higher-level protocol specified by the type field.
+This value is transparent and is treated as an independent block to be dealt with by the higher-level protocol specified by the type field.
 {:br }